Dr Michael Fullilove AM

 Dr Michael Fullilove AM is the Executive Director of the Lowy Institute.

-Dr Fullilove writes widely on Australian foreign policy, US foreign policy and global issues in publications including The New York Times, Financial Times, The Atlantic, Foreign Policy and Foreign Affairs, as well as the Australian press.
-He is a sought-after speaker and commentator who has been quoted in publications such as The Washington Post and The Economist and appears regularly on broadcasters such as the ABC, the BBC and CNN.
+Dr Fullilove writes widely on Australian foreign policy, US foreign policy and global issues in publications including The New York Times, The Washington Post, Financial Times, The Atlantic, Foreign Policy and Foreign Affairs, as well as the Australian press.
+He is a sought-after speaker and commentator who is quoted regularly in publications such as The Economist and appears on broadcasters such as the ABC, the BBC and CNN.
 He graduated in arts and law from the Universities of Sydney and New South Wales, with dual university medals.
 He also studied as a Rhodes Scholar at the University of Oxford, where he completed a master’s degree and a doctorate in international relations.

 In 2019 Dr Fullilove was appointed a Member of the Order of Australia for significant service to international relations.